What's to know about allergic and asthmatic bronchitis?

-Bronchitis can also lead to certain complications.
-For example, lung infections such as pneumonia are possible.
-In the most severe cases, pneumonia can lead to an infection in the bloodstream called septicemia, which is often life-threatening.
+Bronchitis can also lead to complications.
+For example, lung infection, such as pneumonia, can occur.
+In the most severe cases, pneumonia can lead to an infection in the bloodstream called septicemia.
+Septicemia is often life-threatening.

-Non-allergic bronchitis occurs due to a viral or bacterial infection.
-Some people develop non-allergic bronchitis after a cold, for instance.
+Non-allergic bronchitis occurs because of a viral or bacterial infection.
+For example, some people develop non-allergic bronchitis after a cold.

-Although anyone can develop non-allergic bronchitis, elderly people and young children are at an increased risk.
-People with asthma also have a higher chance of developing bronchitis after an upper airway infection.
+Although anyone can develop non-allergic bronchitis, older adults have a higher risk of experiencing the condition.
+People with weakened immune systems and those who smoke also have a higher chance of developing bronchitis after an upper airway infection.

 What is asthmatic bronchitis?

-When bronchitis and asthma occur together and symptoms overlap, the condition may be called asthmatic bronchitis.
+When bronchitis and asthma occur together, and symptoms overlap, the condition is often known as asthmatic bronchitis.

-Inflammation that triggers symptoms of asthmatic bronchitis may occur in response to exposure to certain substances, such as pollen, pollution, and cigarette smoke.
-Some people also develop asthmatic bronchitis due to a change in weather or exercise.
+Inflammation that triggers symptoms of asthmatic bronchitis might occur in someone who has underlying asthma after exposure to certain substances, such as pollen, pollution, and cigarette smoke.
+Some people also develop asthmatic bronchitis because of a change in weather or exercise routine.

-People with asthmatic bronchitis respond to a trigger by releasing leukotrienes, which are inflammatory molecules.
-Leukotrienes cause a series of reactions including narrowing of the airway.
+People with asthmatic bronchitis respond to these environmental triggers by releasing leukotrienes.
+These are inflammatory molecules.
+Leukotrienes cause a series of reactions, including narrowing of the airway.